mengqunhan/MWP-NAS/README.md

 ### Requirements

 * Pytorch = 1.13.1
-* You can see the `requirements.txt` in each dictionary, run `pip install -r requirements.txt` to get the environment ready.
+* You can see the `requirements.txt` in each dictionary, run `pip install -r requirements.txt` to get environment ready.

 ### Usage